From Exhaustion to Empowerment: Benefits of Burnout Therapy

 High-demanding jobs can lead to physical and mental exhaustion.

-For example, medical care professionals have highly varying and long working hours and are exposed to human suffering.
+For example, medical care professionals often have highly varied and long working hours, and they are frequently exposed to human suffering.
 They can be sleep-deprived and feel underappreciated.
 These conditions put them at high risk of burnout.

 Also, unpaid care for chronically sick or elderly family members can lead to exhaustion.